jpype-project/jpype/doc/userguide.rst

 shutdownJVM method
 ~~~~~~~~~~~~~~~~~~

-For the most part, this method does nto have to be called.
+For the most part, this method does not have to be called.
 It will be
 automatically executed when the jpype module is unloaded at python's exit.